spotted-dog/HappyPaws/README.md

   - data holds more pure data type components for things like CoreData and API
   - domain holds models that contain business rules and properties but still used throughout the application
   - Then there are groups that represent feature specific capabilites.
 These groups hold views and models that are specific the feature
+- Static Code Analysis
+  - Added [SwiftLint](https://github.com/realm/SwiftLint) to the project

 ### Welcome
-- Welcome view that demonstrates the use of sheets to display additional information
+- Welcome view that welcomes the app user
+- Sheet to give onboarding details and app feature details

 ### Dogs
 - List / Detail view with list item navigation for dogs